Utah-Math-Data-Science/SCHull4Science/README.md

 │     ├── main_react.py
 │     ...
 ```
-One way to run the experiments is open the folder `SCHull4Science` and run
+To run the experiments, one approach is to `cd` to the `SCHull4Science` directory and execute the following command:

 ### Reaction Classification
 ```bash